-Additional Protections for Children and Other Special Populations prisoners.
+Additional Protections for Children and Other Special Populations

-In compliance with Subpart B of 45 CRF 46, as amended, the IRB gives special consideration to proposed research involving potentially vulnerable groups including, but not limited to, children, people with physical or mental handicaps, pregnant women, and research.
+In compliance with Subparts B-D of 45 CFR 46, as amended, the IRB gives special consideration to proposed research involving potentially vulnerable groups including, but not limited to, pregnant women, prisoners, and children.

+Of particular concern is research involving children or minors as subjects.
+In addition to IRB approval, parental permission must be obtained prior to beginning any research involving children, including classroom-based research.
 Parental permission may be waived when the child is legally identified as an emancipated minor or in cases where the IRB determines parental permission is not a reasonable requirement to protect the subjects.
 In addition, minors must also agree to participate in the research (verbally or in writing) unless the IRB determines that their capacity to do so is too limited.